ZeroMeOut/VQVAET5/README.md

 # VQVAET5

-A smol VLM that I trained to extract words from a white background (initally it was from receipts but I switched objective midway)
+A smol DONUT-like that I trained to extract words from a white background (initally it was from receipts but I switched objective midway)

 ## Getting Started